 The purpose of the Energy Investment Deduction scheme (EIA) is to stimulate investment in energy-saving technology and sustainable energy, i.e. so-called energy investments.
 Companies that invest in the energy industry are entitled to additional tax deductions at a percentage of the investment cost.
+The total amount of energy investments per enterprise that are eligible for EIA is a minimum of € 2,500 and a maximum of € 126 million per calendar year.
+45.5% (2022) of the investment amount for which an EIA declaration has been received can be deducted from the taxable profit.
 The energy investment deduction is only available for capital equipment that complies with the specified energy performance requirements.
-The energy performance requirements and the capital equipment that are subject to the energy investment deduction are available in the Energy List 2020 (Energielijst 2020), which is updated on an annual basis.
+The energy performance requirements and the capital equipment that are subject to the energy investment deduction are available in the Energy List 2022 (Energielijst 2022), which is updated on an annual basis.